top of page

 The cashier opened the register and handed me all his coins.

-Later I made a short excursion on my kayak to Meares Island, where I had been told there was a grove of ancient spruce trees.
+I made a short excursion on my kayak to Meares Island, where my guidebook said there was a grove of ancient spruce trees.
 Getting there was challenging.
-The low tide exposed a maze of sand banks to curl around.
-By the time I arrived at the dock, it was the trough of the tide.
-I looked for the high-water mark but could not find any.
+The low tide exposed a maze of mudflats and sandbanks.
+When I arrived at the island dock, it was the trough of the tide.
+I looked for the high-water mark but there was none.

-“Don’t leave your boat on the bank.
+“Don’t leave your boat on the sandbank.
 Put it on top of the dock.
 The water rises fast, and it will be floating before long.”

 “I was wondering about that.
 The dock is a little high to lift the kayak up there on my own.”
 I said.